Tim Truzy is a rehabilitation counselor, educator, and former dispatcher from North Carolina.

 Phase I: Introduction and Discussion

-I initiated the lesson by playing the Schoolhouse Rock videos listed below.
+I initiated the lesson by playing the Schoolhouse Rock video: Money - Tyrannosaurus Debt.
 Then I inquired about my students’ knowledge of money and how to count and keep track of it.
 I also asked what do we use money for in our society.
 As the discussion progressed, I introduced vocabulary words and checked for understanding by intentionally misusing some of the vocabulary.
 For example, I would say: “I keep my saving account in the river bank.”
 Or I would say: “I have no interest in my savings account.”
 (My students roared with laughter.)

 After my class demonstrated understanding, I inquired of my class: “How will you keep track of bills and coins?”
 One student responded: “I’ll use the internet to buy things I need.”
 Another indicated she would simply point her smart phone at the money to tell her what it was.
 One clever student pointed out that she would use her credit cards.
 I asked, “How would you know if the receipt you received after using your credit card is correct?
 In the end, you would need some form of technology to read that receipt or a person.”